 Why save whales?
 Actually, today whales should be saved (also) because of completely new reasons.
 According to most recent research, large whales play a role as “environmental engineers” and they could help us even fight the global climate change.
 Every day we are discovering that their lives are more similar to ours than we thought: there are bonds that last a lifetime, a culture passed on by grandmothers; there are friends calling each other by name, and the death of a relative is an upsetting event.
-“Balene salvateci!” (“Whales, save Us!”) tells the stories of animals that often intertwine with ours, but the book is also a journey through the evolution of their relationship with our species.
+“Balene salvateci!” (“Whales, save Us!”), winner of the Premio Marincovich 2021, tells the stories of animals that often intertwine with ours, but the book is also a journey through the evolution of their relationship with our species.
 Recently published in Italy, the book was born out of the author’s experience of over thirty years within the Tethys Research Institute, whose mission is scientific research just as much as outreach.
 Among anecdotes with the wide public which is not so well prepared in regards to whales and dolphins and the descriptions of study techniques, every once in a while, with a change of perspective, cetaceans themselves are given a voice.
 And they have a lot to tell us…

 - INTERVIEWS ON ENGLISH MEDIA

 - The Telegraph Days could be numbered for whale missing its tail as it roams the Mediterranean, June 2020

 - Daily Mail Whale without a tail: Researchers spot 65-foot emaciated titan , June 2020

 - New Scientist An injured fin whale with no tail has been found in the Mediterranean, June 2020

 - The sad story of the flukeless whale

 - The long journey of the fluke-less fin whale in the Mediterranean